 The closing date for the surveys is Tuesday, 6 April 202

 At Moss Lane we want staff, children, parents and carers to create a school community that embraces the use of new technologies.
 We promote the use of ICT to enhance learning and teach the children how to keep themselves safe.
-All staff ensure the children know how to stay safe online, are following our SMART rules and understand how to use Hector’s World Safety Button.
+All staff ensure the children know how to stay safe online and are following our SMART rules.
 Children also know how to report any problems or incidents straight away.

 As a parent/carer you will know how important the internet is to children - they use it to learn, play, socialise and express themselves.
-Using technology does have its risks so we highly recommend you monitor your child’s activity on the internet, engage with your child regarding their use and refer to the NSPCC checklist.
+Using technology does have its risks so we highly recommend you monitor your child’s activity on the internet and engage with your child regarding their use.

 Web Links for Parents/Carers